 But before heading out on your first hunt, make sure you're familiar with the Idaho hunting laws and regulations.

-It’s a must to keep up to date on Idaho hunting laws and regulations before heading out on your first hunt.
-Studying your state’s hunting laws might be a bit time consuming, and we know you’re impatient to get out there and start shooting.
+It's a must to stay up-to-date on Idaho hunting laws and regulations before heading out on your first hunt.
+Studying your state's hunting laws might be a bit time-consuming, and we know you're impatient to get out there and start shooting.
 But breaking the law and having to pay a fine can put a serious damper on a hunting season.

 1. Deer Hunting in Idaho